Hinduism in Sri Lanka: Temples

+The Seetha Amman Temple, identified with the Ashoka Vatika of the Ramayana - the place where Rama's wife Sita was abducted to by Ravana, is located in Sita Eliya village in Nuwara Eliya District.

 Demographics

 According to the 1981 census, there were 2,297,800 Hindus in Sri Lanka; the 2012 census reported 2,554,606 Hindus in the country.
 Twenty thousand people died during the 2004 tsunami in LTTE-held areas alone.